 - Do not continue in the program

-Important: The Graduate School will admit no student to Candidacy until she/he is of regular status.
+Important: The Graduate School will admit no student to Qualifying until she/he is of regular status.
 This means that all evidence of previous university degrees must be in order and no outstanding deferred grades remain on the transcript.
 If this occurs, you must work with the Director of Graduate Studies to resolve the issue before you take the exam.
 If you are not recommended to continue in the program, your status as a graduate student will be terminated at the end of the semester in which you take the exam.

 B. Comprehensive Examination